 Theoretical Considerations

-In an extensive review of the social movement literature, Marc Edelman (2001:285) notes that theories of collective action have undergone a number of paradigm shifts – from ‘mass behaviour’ to ‘resource mobilisation’, ‘political processes, and ‘new social movements’.
+In an extensive review of the social movement literature, Marc Edelman (2001:285) notes that theories of collective action have undergone a number of paradigm shifts – from ‘mass behaviour’ to ‘resource mobilisation’, ‘political processes’, and ‘new social movements’.
 Edelman argues that, in the 1970s, theorists of new social movements sought to address a number of conceptual conundrums and theoretical blind spots of earlier approaches; in particular the functionalist and rational actor orientation of these approaches.
 Edelman identifies Alain Touraine (1974; 1981) as one of the first scholars to theorise the emergence in Europe in the 1970s and 1980s of the ‘new’ environmentalist movements, such as peace and anti-nuclear, women’s, gay liberation, minority rights, and learner and youth movements (see also Melucci 1989).
 Since then the list of new movements has grown to include struggles for human rights and democratisation, the rights of indigenous peoples and the needs of the rural landless and urban slum dwellers.

-Edelman seeks to make sense of this proliferation of ‘causes’ by considering the classification of ‘old’ and ‘new’ movements.
-In terms of this conceptual grid, the ‘old’ social movements were those concerned with ‘old’ labour or working class struggles in terms of which ‘class’ was the central social divide, category of analysis, principle of organisation and political issue (1999:417).
-The ‘new’ movements, by contrast, rejected class as the master category and sought to achieve their goals outside of existing institutional channels and party political structures.
-These new movements were more concerned with questions of ‘cultural struggles’ over meanings, symbols, collective identities and rights to difference (Alvarez et al. 1998; Escobar and Alvarez, 1992).
-Given this ‘cultural turn’ it is not surprising that these movements have been criticised for being more conservative and reformist than ‘older’ class-based movements.
-New social movements (NSMs) have also been criticised for being more concerned with questions of cultural recognition, difference and identity in ways that eventually reproduce the fragmentation of popular struggles against global capital and its allies.

 Literature specifically dealing with social movements/community organizing and education change draws on the debates that have taken place in the wider literature.
 Shirley (2009), reviewing the shifts that have taken place in the field of community organizing and education, makes a convincing case that scholarship in this area has expanded dramatically in the past decade.
 This is evidenced in the work of Mark Warren, Milbery McLaughlin, Jeannie Oakes and colleagues; scholars at the Annenberg Institute at Brown University.
 Shirley makes the point that the scholarship has shifted from case study analyses that provide vivid accounts of specific struggles toward new research that contributes to an understanding of the impact of new civic struggles at local and system educational change.